Maingear: Partnerships

 MAINGEAR's R1 "1-of-ONE" edition.

 In 2016, Razer Inc. collaborated with Maingear to release the R1 Razer Edition.
-Coca-Cola have also partnered with Maingear for custom products.
+Coca-Cola also partnered with Maingear on branded esports computers, which used Coca-Cola-branded cooling liquid.

-In 2017, the company partnered with HP Inc. to release a custom-tuned version of their Omen X.
+In 2016, the company partnered with HP Inc. to release a custom-tuned version of its Omen X.

-In 2018, the E-Sports betting platform, Unikrn, announced it will be working with Maingear to produce a UKG Crypto–Mining PC.
+In 2018, the esports betting platform Unikrn announced it would work with Maingear to produce UKG crypto-mining PCs.